wrkr scan

 partial_result, source_errors, and source_degraded are included when source acquisition/materialization has non-fatal failures.

-When filesystem permission or stat failures prevent full detector coverage, detector_errors[*].code stays explicit (permission_denied, path_not_found) and --explain calls out that scan completeness may be reduced.
+When filesystem permission or stat failures prevent full detector coverage, detector_errors[*].code stays explicit (permission_denied, path_not_found) and scan_quality.detectors[*].status degrades to blocked or reduced instead of quietly presenting a clean negative result.

 Downstream wrkr campaign aggregate treats these completeness markers as fail-closed input signals and rejects such artifacts instead of producing a campaign summary from incomplete scans.